szxiangjn/python_homework/README.md

 # python_homework
-run XAPP.py to see the GUI
+Please run XAPP.py to see the GUI